orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 That era is quietly ending as a new generation of coaches questions everything — from the purpose of drills to the coach’s role itself.

-At the heart of this transformation stands the **Constraint-Led Approach (CLA)**: a science-based framework redefining how humans learn movement and decision-making.
+At the heart of this transformation stands the **Constraints-Led Approach (CLA)**: a science-based framework redefining how humans learn movement and decision-making.

 ---